tim-rose/skel/README.md

 **Skel** is designed to make it easy to manage and use boilerplate code.
-It is structured as a library of template files, and a shell script to apply a template while making some systematic substitutions.
+It is structured as a library of template files, and a shell script to unpack a skeleton template while making some systematic substitutions.

+The names and the contents of the files in the skeleton are modified such that the text "skeleton" is substituted with a generated name.

+e.g., if the core name is foo_bar:

+* `skeleton` is changed to `foo_bar`
+* `Skeleton` is changed to `FooBar`
+* `SKELETON` is changed to `FOO_BAR`.

 **Skel** is written as a POSIX shell script, so it should run fine in any sufficiently POSIX environment (e.g. Linux, Darwin, Cygwin,